nicolasmbronner/blog-web-app-v3/README.md

 ## Pragmatic Development

 1. **No Broken Windows**: No software rot.
 Comment code well to find my way around even after 6 months away.
-2. **Good Enough Quality**: Unlike versions 1 and 2, aim for a "passable" version (we could say "harmonious" or "balanced"), but not perfect.
+2. **Good Enough Quality**: Unlike versions 1 and 2, aim for a "good enough" version (we could say "harmonious" or "balanced"), but not perfect.

 ## Considerations for Project Originality